confluentinc/ksql/design-proposals/klip-43-timestamp-data-type-support.md

 ### UDFs

-The following UDFs should be updated to use the TIMESTAMP type instead of BIGINT:
+The following UDFs should be deprecated:

 * TIMESTAMPTOSTRING
 * STRINGTOTIMESTAMP

-Because BIGINTs will be implicitly cast into TIMESTAMPs and vice versa, queries using these functions with BIGINT will still work when TIMESTAMP is introduced.
+These functions will still be available so that existing queries using these functions won't break, but the documentation will state that they are deprecated and will direct users towards using the TIMESTAMP type and the new functions.

-The following functions should also be added:
+The following functions will be added:
+* `PARSE_TIMESTAMP(format, timestamp_string)` - converts a string into a TIMESTAMP
+* `FORMAT_TIMESTAMP(format, timestamp)` - returns a string in the specified format
 * `NOW()` - returns the time after the issuing query is done executing
 * `CONVERT_TZ(timestamp, from_tz ,to_tz)` - converts a timestamp from one timezone to another